Precipitation event-based networks: an analysis of the relations between network metrics and meteorological properties: MATERIAL AND METHODS

 Our study area in this work is the metropolitan area of São Paulo (MASP).
-With 39 municipalities and more than 19 million inhabitants, it is Brazil's most significant metropolitan region.
+Brazil's most significant metropolitan region has 39 municipalities and more than 19 million inhabitants.
 From the events database we produced, we select those which occur inside the MASP bounding box, adding a buffer of 10 km.
 Next, we filter the events whose duration is at least $1$ hour and $40$ minutes, and at most $20$ hours.
 The lower threshold guarantees at least $10$ time steps to calculate correlations later.
 The upper threshold is to avoid huge events with a high computational cost.
 After applying these filters, we end up with a sample of $383$ events.
-We build a geographical network for each of them, selecting the weather radar dataset according to the event's duration, using its start and end time as delimiters.
+We build a geographical network for each, selecting the weather radar dataset according to the event's duration.